alvinnguyen116/Virtual-Scroll-Component/README.md

 ### Pitfalls

-This package does not support elements with different heights.
+This package does not support elements with varying heights.

 ### Development
 There are some scripts available in package.json.

-- `npm start` - to watch for file changes and update automatically with webpack
+- `yarn start` - to watch for file changes and update automatically with webpack
-- `npm build` - to build the virtual-scroll-component to ./dist/index.js
+- `yarn build` - to build the package and store in ./dist/index.js
-- `npm jest` - to run unit tests
+- `yarn jest` - to run unit tests

 I welcome any from of participation, so feel free to submit an [issue](https://github.com/alvinnguyen116/Virtual-Scroll-Component/issues) or make a
 [pull request](https://github.com/alvinnguyen116/Virtual-Scroll-Component/pulls).

 ### Acknowledgement
-Big thanks to [BP mishra](https://github.com/bindhyeswari) for his guidance throughout this project.
+Big thanks to [BP mishra](https://github.com/bindhyeswari) for his guidance throughout this project!